ethand605/GitHub_Owner/README.md

    python3 main.py
    ```

-When asked "Please enter the subdirectory:", you can input `./.github` or `./api`.
+When asked to "Please enter the subdirectory:", you may enter subdirectory paths, eg. `./.github` or `./api`.
 (It is recommended to `cd` into `./go` and run `ls` first to see what directories are available.)

-It is also recommended to query subdirectories instead of root directory.
+It is also recommended to query subdirectories instead of root directory for shorter wait time.
 There are definitely room for improvements for execution time/performance, but due to time constraint I will not be implementing them.

 ## GitHub Owners: Expert Ranking System Summary